jessepav/lacygoill-wiki-backup/vim/plugin.md

 ## expand-region

-vim-expand-region  is  a   Vim  plugin  that  allows  you   to  visually  select increasingly larger regions of text using the same key combination.
+vim-expand-region is  a Vim  plugin that lets  you visually  select increasingly larger regions of text using the same key combination.

 - <https://github.com/terryma/vim-expand-region> 226 sloc
 - <https://github.com/landock/vim-expand-region> 231 sloc